 The rise of craft bourbon over the last few decades has brought with it a whole slew of new terms and definitions into the average spirit drinker’s world.
-Chiefly among them, the wondrous and glorious category of Rye Bourbon.
+Chiefly among them, the wondrous and glorious category of Rye Whiskey.
 So what sets rye apart from other whiskeys such as bourbon and single malts?
 What ingredients and characteristics make rye its own category?

 The fundamental difference that shepherds rye into its own realm of the whiskey world is the mashbill.
-The regulations demand that a “rye” whiskey be made with, at the very least, 51% rye while the rest of the bill is generally made up of malted barley and corn.
-After being distilled to 80% (160 proof) the newborn rye is set to rest in new, charred oak barrels at no higher than 62.5% (125 proof).
+The regulations demand that an American “rye” whiskey be made with, at the very least, 51% rye and the remaining grain bill being comprised of various ratios of malted barley and corn.
+After being distilled to 80% (160 proof) the newborn rye is set to rest in new, charred, American White oak barrels at no higher than 62.5% (125 proof).

-Our friends to the north have far fewer requirements for defining the label of a “rye” whiskey, but do require that the base blending spirit be aged for at least three years in barrels no larger than 180 gallons.
+Our friends over the border up north have far fewer requirements for defining the label of a “rye” whiskey, but do require that the base blending spirit be aged for at least three years in barrels no larger than 180 gallons.

-Rye whiskey distilleries create their flavor profile based on the strategic blend of corn and malted barley they choose to compliment the dominant rye overtones.
+Rye whiskey distilleries create their flavor profile based on the strategic blend of corn and malted barley they choose to complement the dominant rye overtones.

-Unlike the sweeter, “juicer,” corn-based bourbon, rye brings a spicy, dryer style of whiskey to the table.
-The rye grass grain produces a whiskey that balances the sweetness in classic cocktails such as the Old Fashioned, Manhattan, and Whiskey Sour.
-The recent wave of interest in these mainstays of the cocktail world have brought rye into the forefront of spirit choices.
+Unlike sweeter, “juicer,” corn-based bourbon, rye brings a spicy, dryer style of whiskey to the table.
+The rye grass grain is a welcomed substitution in classic cocktails such as the Old Fashioned, Manhattan, and Whiskey Sour.
+The recent wave of interest in simple whiskey cocktails and home bartending has launched rye into the forefront as the spirit of choice.

-Eastside distilling uses the indigenous Quercus Garryana Oregon white oak to put a truly unique, and layered Pacific Northwest flare on the rye whiskey.
-The oak imparts a pronounced nuance of spicy vanilla that other American woods lack because of the high density of the tannin vanillin present in the ultra-porous NW oak.
+Eastside Distilling uses the indigenous Quercus Garryana Oregon white oak to put a truly unique and layered Pacific Northwest flair on rye whiskey.
+The oak imparts a pronounced nuance of vanilla because of the high density of the tannin vanillin present in the ultra-porous NW oak.
 Southern American oaks produce much less of this dessert tannin.